DrKrar/GeoEfficiency.jl/docs/src/manual/Calculations.md

 # Calculations

-calculation of the geometical eeficiency can be done via a call to the function `geoEff`.
+calculation of the geometrical efficiency can be done via a call to the function `geoEff`.
 ```@docs
 GeoEfficiency.geoEff
 ```